Get the world's most accurate aurora alert app that has been designed by an aurora-hunter for aurora-hunters.

 Simple, colour-coded indications of how good the Interplanetary Magnetic Field is looking.
 Tracking of negative Bz periods with indications of what times they will be hitting Earth and how strong they will be.

-All your latest graphs and data from the ACE Satellite and the Space Weather Prediction Centre, together with the Norwegian-Line Stackplot from the TGO.
+All your latest graphs and data from the DSCOVR, ACE & SDO Satellites and the Space Weather Prediction Centre, together with the Norwegian-Line Stackplot from the TGO.

 This is designed for desktop PC users.
 Leave the app running permanently in a tab or window on your PC and it will start bleeping when a geomagnetic substorm goes into its Expansion Phase, so that you can head out and catch it at its peak.

-Receive push alerts on your Android Phone, Chrome Browser on Desktop or Firefox on Desktop when a substorm goes into expansion and when activity reaches strong enough thresholds to be photographed in the UK & Ireland.
+Receive push alerts on your Android Phone and Chrome/Firefox/Edge Browsers on Desktop when a substorm goes into expansion and when activity reaches strong enough thresholds to be photographed in your country.

 To help serious aurora-hunters, alerts are prioritised so that people who use, and interact regularly with, the app are sent their alerts first.

-Tells you all the twilight times at your location, together with your latitude and also includes a compass to tell you which way North is.
+Tells you all the twilight times at your location, together with your geomagnetic latitude.

 Tells you exactly what times it will be properly dark where you are, accounting for moon and twilight.